praveenplalu5010/CRUD-Operations-with-OOPs/README.md

 5. **Run the application**:

-    - Run the server and open the `index.php` file or browse you domain (http://localhost/your_project/).
+    - Run the server and open the `index.php` file or browse your domain (http://localhost/your_project/).

 ## Usage